wavefrontHQ/docs/pages/doc/large_screen_display.md

 * Outbound access to the Internet (but doesn't need inbound access)
 * Internal DNS

 On the Linux VM, you need one account, preferably a [service account](service_accounts.html).
-You'll use the token of the account in the NGNIX config file, as shown below.
+You'll use the token of the account in the NGINX config file, as shown below.

 We tested the process with an Ubuntu VM with a service account that had the default permissions.